-Our key stakeholders include employees, customers, franchisees, shareholders, suppliers, NGOs and communities.
-We follow a process for identifying, prioritizing and engaging with stakeholders on a range of issues.
-To conduct our 2021 materiality assessment, our company held interviews with internal and external stakeholders to understand their perspectives on key topics.
-Interviewees shared input based on their experience and areas of expertise.
-Through other types of engagement ranging from one-time discussions to regular interaction on joint projects and annual surveys, we aim to be as inclusive as possible, listening to many points of view from both supportive and critical voices.
+Our key stakeholders include employees, customers, franchisees, shareholders, Many workers shared safety concerns related suppliers, NGOs and communities.
+We follow a process for identifying, to COVID-19, and an interest in greater support from employers and the government in the form prioritizing and engaging with stakeholders on a range of issues.
+To conduct of policies like sick leave, access to healthcare our 2021 materiality assessment, our company held interviews with internal and training and education.
+The results of this and external stakeholders to understand their perspectives on key topics. study will inform our workplace efforts, including Interviewees shared input based on their experience and areas of expertise. the development of the Unlocking Opportunity Through other types of engagement ranging from one-time discussions to Initiative. regular interaction on joint projects and annual surveys, we aim to be as inclusive as possible, listening to many points of view from both supportive and critical voices.

-For example, in the first quarter of 2021, we worked with an advisory firm to conduct a global survey of quick service restaurant (QSR) workers (not just Yum! employees) to understand the challenges they face at work and at home.
+For example, in the first guarter of 2021, we worked with an advisory firm to conduct a global survey of quick service restaurant (QSR) workers (not just Yum! employees) to understand the challenges they face at work and at home.